thufschmitt/tix-papers/context/set-theoretic-types.md

 difference (as the corresponding operations on the underlying sets).
 This interpretation also provides a natural definition of a subtyping relation which corresponds to the inclusion relation on the interpretations as sets.
-Moreover, all those operations are decidable.
+Moreover, this relation is decidable.
-The work of @CL17 adds gradual typing to this system, which solves even more efficiently the first point.
-Unfortunately, this graduallity forbids us from using polymorphism, but a recent extension (@Call18) opens new perspectives on this subject.
+The work of @CL17 adds gradual typing to this system, which solves even more efficiently the requirement for a flexible type system.
+Unfortunately, this graduality forbids us from using polymorphism, but a recent extension (@Call18) opens new perspectives on this subject.

 This system offers thus more flexibility than most alternatives (allowing in particular arbitrary intersection types, which are a must-have as they allow